-So if you’re thinking of learning a second language or if you want to child to learn one, Spanish is an obvious option.
+So if you’re thinking of learning a second language or if you want to child to learn one, Spanish is obviously an great option.
 Outside of huge statistical reasons, learning Spanish will offer you or your child enormous opportunities in life.
 Although it’s certainly not too late for adults to learn Spanish, there are even more benefits of learning Spanish for children.
 Here is an article about the best age to learn a second language.
 In this article, we will talk about the benefits of learning Spanish.

 1.Being bilingual has cognitive benefits